-About 15 minutes' drive from Santa Barbara, near the University of California Santa Barbara (UCSB), Goleta Beach Park's standout feature is its 1,500-foot pier, with beautiful views of the Pacific Coast.
+Goleta Beach Park lies about 15 minutes' drive from Santa Barbara, near the University of California Santa Barbara (UCSB).
+Its standout feature is its 1,500-foot pier, with beautiful views of the Pacific Coast.
 This is one of Santa Barbara's best kid-friendly beaches, with gentle waves and plenty of facilities, including a children's playground.

-Fishing is a favorite thing to do at this county park-especially if you have kids who want to cast a line, and you can launch a boat here at designated times under the supervision of a ranger.
-The pier is also a prime spot to watch the sunset.
+Fishing is a favorite thing to do at this county park – especially if you have kids who want to cast a line.
+You can also launch a boat here at designated times under the supervision of a ranger.
+The pier is also a romantic spot to watch the sunset.

 The beach itself is pebbly and rocky in parts and backed by eroding sand banks, but it's a lovely spot for a stroll.
 Besides swimming, other popular water sports include stand up paddleboarding and kayaking, and you can rent equipment and organize lessons and tours at Paddle Sports Center.

-Activities on land are just as enticing for families.
-You can bike all the way to Santa Barbara on the beachfront trails, bird-watch, bump a volleyball on the courts, or hike along blufftop trails to Campus Point Beach, fronting UCSB, which is a great spot for beginner surfers.
+Activities on land are also family friendly.
+You can bike all the way to Santa Barbara on the beachfront trails, bird-watch, or bump a volleyball on the courts.
+From here, you can also hike along blufftop trails to Campus Point Beach, fronting UCSB, which is a great spot for beginner surfers.
 The park is also popular for family picnics, with benches, barbecue grills, horseshoe pits, and large group areas that you can reserve.

 Lifeguards patrol in season, and other handy amenities include restrooms and a popular beachfront restaurant with inspirational ocean views.
 Another bonus here is the abundant free parking.